The Island (2006 film): Spiritual message

 The film is focused on father Anatoly's repentance of his sin (therefore the virtually continuous occurrence of the Jesus Prayer); but the transgressions of the depicted character (a fool for Christ) and their impact on the others are the means by which the actual plot develops.
 The film's director, Lungin, speaking of the central character's self-awareness, said he does not regard him as being clever or spiritual, but blessed "in the sense that he is an exposed nerve, which connects to the pains of this world.
 His absolute power is a reaction to the pain of those people who come to it"; while "typically, when the miracle happens, the lay people asking for a miracle are always dissatisfied" because "the world does not tolerate domestic miracles."

 Screenwriter Dmitry Sobolev further explains: "When a person asks God for something, he is often wrong because God has a better understanding of what a person needs at that moment."
 Pyotr Mamonov, who plays the lead character, formerly one of the few rock musicians in the USSR, converted to Eastern Orthodoxy in the 1990s and lived in an isolated village until his death, in 2021.
 Pavel Lungin said about him that "to a large extent, he played himself."
 Mamonov received a blessing from his confessor for playing the character.

-The former Patriarch of Moscow, Alexei II (who held the office from 1990–2008), praised Ostrov for its profound depiction of faith and monastic life, calling it a "vivid example of an effort to take a Christian approach to culture."
+The then-Patriarch of Moscow, Alexius II (who held the office from 1990–2008), praised Ostrov for its profound depiction of faith and monastic life, calling it a "vivid example of an effort to take a Christian approach to culture."